mjaelo/Winsock-apps/README.md

 # Winsock-apps
-are projects allowing data exchange with two computers in the same network.
-One version is for UDP and the second one is for TCP.
+are projects allowing data exchange with two computers in the same network by usun TCP.
+One version uses text protocol and the second one uses binary protocol.
 In both cases client sends data to serwer and asks him to calculate an appropriate result.